AUSTIN HOME LOAN PROGRAMS & MORTGAGE OPTIONS BY PRIMELENDING

 Here are some just some of the home loan programs he can provide for you:

 Conventional home loans are those not insured by a federal agency, such as the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA) or the U.S. Department of Agriculture (USDA).
-Conventional options come in many varieties – fixed-rate, ARMs, conforming, non-conforming, jumbo, etc.
+Conventional options come in many varieties – fixed-rate, adjustable rate mortgage (ARM), conforming, non-conforming, jumbo, etc.

 An adjustable-rate mortgage gives borrowers the advantage of a low introductory rate for the first few years of the home loan.
 These loans can help short-term homeowners beat the higher interest rates found in counterparts.
 ARMs can be a good option for short-term homeowners or those who can reasonably expect to have a higher income over time.